 Leiden University Medical Center

-My experience in the higher education sector is for more than 20 years now.
-After my study cognitive psychology I start working at the University of Amsterdam.
+My experience in the higher education sector is for more than 25 years now.
+After my master degree in Cognitive Psychology I start at the University of Amsterdam.
 I have been a student councilor for many years.
 During this time I saw the limitations of students and the disconnecting approach from the institute.
-It fascinates me and stimulates me to get more involved in the format the curriculum was offered.
-I did some research in efficiency and made policy to stimulate study success.
+It fascinated me and stimulated me to get more involved in making a better curriculum.
+During that time I did some research and made policy to stimulate study success.

-Since a couple of years, I’m working at the University of Leiden at the Medical Centre.
-My job is to advise teachers and ‘course owners’ to improve their educational activities.
-One thing we can do better is to activate students.
-We have to stimulate students to prepare their stuff so they can have a substantive contribution in class.
+Since a couple of years, I’m working at the University of Leiden.
+My job is to make policy and advise teachers and ‘course owners’ to improve their educational activities.
+One thing we can do better is activating students.
+Class will be better if we stimulate students to prepare their stuff so they can have a substantive contribution in class.
 TBL creates the situation where student can to this.
 I hope to convince a lot of teachers to use TBL.
 This will help students to learn better and help teachers to teach better.
+Please contact me if you have any questions about introducing TBL at a faculty!